 - According to Borough Council regulations any advertisements displayed on the highway require planning permission.
 This particularly applies to advertisements displayed in other parishes.
 Test Valley Borough Council may take legal action involving a fine and will remove posters.
 The fine may be applied both to the fly-poster and to the Town Hall.
 We will recover the payment from any hirer who has ignored this warning.

-- Posters and flyers must not be draped across the hall front between the pillars.
-Brackets are provided on the front wall and west wall for this purpose.
+- Brackets are provided on the front wall and west wall for the purpose of fixing posters/flyers.
 Signs or posters are not to be put on the glass windows at the front but on the sandwich board provided.

 - Within the hall nothing must be fixed to any of the walls e.g. with Blu-tack, Sellotape, staples or drawing pins.
 Free standing posters may be placed in the corner by the main door.
 There are picture rails in the upper hall and picture hooks can be supplied if needed.

 - Posters and advertising both inside and outside the premises shall be removed at the end of the booking.

 Failure to adhere to General Conditions of Hire

 - In the event of failure to adhere to any of the above Conditions of Hire the Management Committee reserves the right to cancel and/or refuse future bookings.